-Organisms make decisions in the face of uncertainty, implying that all decision-making mechanisms that involve sensory data require statistical inference.
+Organisms make decisions in the face of uncertainty, implying that decision-making in nature requires statistical inference.
 How do organisms parse noisy data streams?
 How do they use these data to decide what to do?
-I model organismal decision-making using statistical inferential frameworks to understand why natural selection has led to the decision-making rules we see in nature.
+We model organismal decision-making using statistical inferential frameworks combined with tools from neuroscience and ethology.
+Our goal is to understand why natural selection has led to the decision-making strategies we see in nature and how such rules operate in natural environments.

 Papers in this area: